 The National Park Service announced in June that it has awarded $750,000 in Underrepresented Community Grants to support the identification and nomination of sites to the National Register of Historic Places.
 The Underrepresented Community grant program focuses on documenting the homes, lives, landscapes, and experiences of underrepresented peoples who played a significant role in national history.
 FY 2019 grants will help fund 18 projects to eight states, six tribes, two local governments, the District of Columbia, and the Federated States of Micronesia.

-- Historic Context for the Protection of Asian/Pacific American Resources
+- Historic Context for the Protection of Asian/Pacific American Resources in Washington State

 - Asian American Pacific Islander National Historic Landmark Theme Study